jscherff/cmdbd/README.md

 * **`Params`** are additional parameters to pass to the driver (advanced).

 #### Logger Settings
-Parameters that determine log file names and logging behavior.
+Parameters that determine log file names and logging behavior:
 ```json
 "Loggers": {
     "system": {